 Jeff: Is it one of the other problems that the habit of citizenship itself, we see it just in the divide between the way younger generations look at participation, they don’t have a habit and don’t have a history of participation, and older citizens that have been participating for a long time?

 Kevin: So this is one of the somewhat unique features of the United States.
 When political scientists look at the kinds of institutions that encourage, particularly, voting, I’ll just talk about voting for right now.
-The US really stacks every possible institution that dissuades, that discourages voting in ways that most other democracies maybe have one or two of, but we have all of them.
+The US really stacks every possible institution that dissuades, that discourages voting in ways that most other democracies may have one or two of, but we have all of them.
 And this is part of the reason that the US, at least, historically, has had some of the lowest voting rates among any democracy.
 Pretty much only Switzerland competes with us for the lowest turnout.

 And part of this is because we require citizens to do registration.
 Again, typically and historically, we’ve done that.
-We, for instance, don’t require the government to help people get registered to vote, instead it being the task of citizens.
+We, for instance, don’t require the government to help people get registered to vote, instead it is the task of citizens.
 We have voting in the middle of the week.
 We vote on a Tuesday for national elections, at least.
 We also have lots and lots of elections.
 Elections in August, elections in July, primary elections, local elections, off-year elections.
 Depending on where you live, you might be asked to vote four, five, six times a year, potentially.

 And I could go on.
 There are a lot of these.
 And then, of course, we also have federalism, which means that we’re also voting for lots of different offices, which makes the– again, the ballot gets very long and complicated, and it becomes very difficult to know what we are voting for in any given time and place.
 And that makes it hard to build up, as you say, the habit of voting, the habits of being a good citizen, the habits, in particular, also, of being an attentive citizen.

 Because the first time you go to vote, you have to figure out not just who you’re going to vote for in that particular electoral choice, but also you’re trying to come to grips with the parties, the political system, and locating yourself within that existing arrangement of issues, parties, personalities, and so on and so forth.
 Some countries have started to think about allowing citizens to vote at a younger age, which seems a little ironic.
 Instead of having the voting age be 18 to have it be 16.
 And one reason for that, one argument in its favor, is that if you have young people voting at the age of 16, typically they will still be living at home at that time.
 They’re not of legal, majority age.
-They can’t go out and get their own apartment typically.
+They typically can’t go out and get their own apartment.
 And that means that parents and families are in a better position to help those young voters come to the polling place that first time.

 Another policy that I discuss in my book, and that I think has a lot to be said for is compulsory voting, requiring people to vote.
 And one argument, one version of that institution is requiring first-time voters to vote.
 So you would have compulsory voting, but only for the first time you vote.
 And that will encourage citizens to take on that initial burden of learning, “Where do I fit in here?
 How do I vote?
 Where is my polling place?”
 All of those kind of initial learning and practical habituation, all of that can get rolled together if we have a different set of rules, if we had a different way that we approach the project of trying to make new voters, I think, make new citizens, have our institutions encourage habituation, have policies, and have institutions opportunities to participate that encourage people to come forward and undertake the last mile, as it were, of participation.
 Reach out to citizens where they are, and then help them to take those last steps towards actually having their voice heard.